-In Norse mythology, the wind originates from the great eagle called Hraesvelg “Hræsvelgr” (corpse gulper) who sits in the northern end of heaven.
+In Norse mythology, the wind originates from the great eagle called Hraesvelg “Hræsvelgr” (corpse gulper) who sits at the northern end of heaven.
 When Hraesvelg flaps his wings, to take off for a flight, the eagle creates a tremendous amount of wind from his enormous wings.

 Hraesvelg, he is called,